Abdullah al-Misri

 Abdullah al-Misri (b. late 18th century – d. early 19th century) was an Arab-Malay writer.
-He had first hand experience of how when the Dutch East India Company went bankrupt in 1799, broad changes happened such as when its possessions were taken over by the Dutch Crown, resulting in massive political change.
+He witnessed first hand the consequences of the Dutch East India Company going bankrupt in 1799; broad changes occurred such as when its possessions were taken over by the Dutch Crown, resulting in massive political change.
 The Dutch enterprise in Indonesia changed from a mercantile enterprise into a colonial state.

 Background

 Born in Palembang, Sumatra, his family were originally from Kedah.
-His ancestors were from Ottoman-ruled Egypt which meant he was dissimilar to most creoles who were of Hadrami descent.
+His ancestors were from Ottoman-ruled Egypt which meant he was different from most creoles who were of Hadrami descent.
 According to the Tuhfat al-Nafis, he was close to the creole Hadramis, especially the al-kadris and rulers of Pontianak.
 In the early 19th century he was at a time in Besuki, East Java.
 His cousin Shaykh Abdurrahman, was the maternal grandfather of Usman bin Yahya, an important Islamic scholar of Indonesia.